stig/www.brautaset.org/_posts/2013-06-15-re-designing-for-readers.md

 The font was already "big enough", I feel, but I shrank the line length slightly.

 *Update 2013-06-17:* According to Google Analytics the bounce rate dropped by 15--20% when the change to the homepage went out.
+Average visitor duration went up by about 50%, and average number of pages per visit went up from below 3 to nearly 4.
 Not a bad result at all!